maxim-andrews/setup-app/packages/hot-client-plugin/README.md

 # hot-client-plugin
-A webpack plugin (client/server) for interacting with webpack Hot Module Replacement plugin
+A webpack plugin (websocket server/client) for interacting with webpack Hot Module Replacement plugin